cristalinanguyen/FUZZ/README.md

 - a `chill` statement (must appear in a loop and tells the program to chill out with that loop, break out of it, and move on to the code after the loop)
 - a `returnt` statement (returns a value from a function; it is an error if `returnt` appears somewhere other than in a function body)
 - an `iph`, `iph elz`, or `elz` statement
-- a `for` statement
-- a `whilst` statement
+- a `phor` statement
 - a `print` statement

-@group we need better names for for loop and print
+@group we need better names for print